 Parameters Meaning SNMPv1 Activates/deactivates the access to the device with SNMP version 1.
 Possible values: marked (default setting) Access is activated. unmarked Access is deactivated.
-You specify the community names in the Device Security &gt; Management Access &gt; SNMPv1/v2 Community dialog.
+You specify the community names in the Device Security > Management Access > SNMPv1/v2 Community dialog.
 SNMPv2 Activates/deactivates the access to the device with SNMP version 2.
 Possible values: marked (default setting) Access is activated. unmarked Access is deactivated.
 You specify the community names in the Device Security > Management Access > SNMPv1/v2 Community dialog.
 SNMPv3 Activates/deactivates the access to the device with SNMP version 3.
 Possible values: marked (default setting) Access is activated. unmarked Access is deactivated.
 Network management systems like Industrial HiVision use this protocol to communicate with the device.
 UDP port Specifies the number of the UDP port on which the SNMP agent receives requests from clients.
 Possible values: ▶ 165535 (default setting: 161) Exception: Port 2222 is reserved for internal functions.
-To enable the SNMP agent to use the new port after a change, you proceed as follows: □ Click the □ Click the button and then the Save item. □ Restart the device.
-SNMPover802 Activates/deactivates the access to the device through SNMP over IEEE-802.
+To enable the SNMP agent to use the new port after a change, you proceed as follows: □ Click the □ Click the SNMPover802 Activates/deactivates the access to the device through SNMP over IEEE-802.
 Possible values: marked Access is activated. unmarked (default setting) Access is deactivated.
-The HiDiscovery software uses SNMP over IEEE-802 to access devices without an IP address.